daronphang/programming-resources/brokers/event/kafka/components/partitions.md

 However, data can still be distributed unevenly to different partitions if there is a hotkey or poor partitioning strategy, and repartitioning may be necessary in these cases.
 This would result in a **data skew** where one or more consumers will be overloaded with a disproportionate amount of data to process.

-Another reason ou may want to repartition your Kafka data is to align your data according to its context i.e. changing the partition key.
+Another reason you may want to repartition your Kafka data is to align your data according to its context i.e. changing the partition key.

 ## Changing partitions in a topic